 Today, we want to show you one of our latest and most exciting endeavours.
-Over the past few months, we’ve been responsible for translation and localization of FizzUp, the French fitness application.
+Over the past few months, we’ve been responsible for the translation and localization of FizzUp, the French fitness application.
 And now, we are happy to take you behind the scenes of this project

 FizzUp is a French fitness mobile app, designed for individual training and yoga sessions.
 It offers a wide range of original training programs, detailed exercise plans for each day, and a variety of exercises to work on every area of the body.
 Until recently, this app has been only available in the French, English, and German version, but now, thanks to our work, Polish customers can also train at home with FizzUp in their native language!